Penalty fare: Czech Republic

 In the Czech Republic, a penalty limit (maximum penalty) is stated by legislation: parallelly by the Road Transport Act (§ 18a of 111/1994 Sb.) for buses and by Rail Transport Act (§ 37 of 266/1994 Sb.) for trains, trams, trolleybuses and cableways (including aerial lifts).
 However, the wording of both these acts is co-ordinated.
 Penalty amount needs to be determined by the specific operator of the transport line or transport system in his Contractual Transport Conditions.
 The penalty is of private-law nature.
 To be not confused with public sanctions, they are called "surcharge" in legislation.
 River transport doesn't fall under this legal regulation, but the contractual terms are set similarly if the ferry or river line is integrated with other public transport.

-Since 1 May 2013, the maximum penalty was heightened from 1000 Kč to 1500 Kč.
+Since 1 May 2013, the maximum penalty was heightened from 1000 CZK to 1500 CZK.
 Main operators of urban transport usually use the maximum penalty as the basic variant, although a bit belatedly.
-E.g. in the Prague Integrated Transport, the penalty was heightened from 1000 Kč to 1500 Kč since 1 January 2014, in the city of Ústí nad Labem since 1 January 2016, in the city of Hradec Králové since 1 January 2017 etc.
+E.g. in the Prague Integrated Transport, the penalty was heightened from 1000 CZK to 1500 CZK since 1 January 2014, in the city of Ústí nad Labem since 1 January 2016, in the city of Hradec Králové since 1 January 2017 etc.

 Usually, operators offer a penalty reduction for passengers: